FAQs | Mission Dolores Academy

 Each classroom has two teachers.
 A Lead Teacher and an Associate Teacher.
-We also have specialist subject teachers for PE, Music and Art.
+We also have specialist subject teachers for PE, Music, Latin and Art.

 In addition we have a Reading Resource Teacher and a Math Resource Teacher who helps our students who come from homes where English is not the primary language and may need additional help with their reading skills, or students who need help with Math.

 7. What is the experience and background of your teachers?